Bicep Tenodesis

 The two main soft tissue techniques are:

-- Open keyhole procedure: An opening in the humerus, also known as a keyhole, is created and then using tiny instruments, a rolled-up end of the bicep is stitched into place.
+- Open keyhole procedure: An opening in the upper arm bone (humerus), also known as a keyhole, is created.
+Using small instruments, a rolled-up end of the bicep is stitched into place.

-- The Pitt technique: two needles are used to develop an interlocking pattern of sutures and then tie the tendon to a shoulder ligament.
+- The Pitt technique: Two needles are used to develop an interlocking pattern of sutures to then tie the tendon to a shoulder ligament.

 The two main hard tissue techniques are as follows: